-Idiopathic retroperitoneal fibrosis (IRF) is a sub type of retroperitoneal fibrosis where no obvious cause is found.
-It includes a spectrum of diseases which are characterized by fibro-inflammatory tissue surrounding the abdominal aorta and the iliac arteries.
-This process may extend into the retroperitoneum often enveloping the surrounding structures like ureters.
+Idiopathic retroperitoneal fibrosis (IRF) is a subtype of retroperitoneal fibrosis where no obvious cause is found.
+It includes a spectrum of diseases which are characterized by fibroinflammatory tissue encasing the abdominal aorta and the iliac arteries.
+This process may extend into the retroperitoneum often enveloping the surrounding structures e.g. ureters.

-Retroperitoneal fibrosis in general is an uncommon condition with an estimated incidence of about 1.38 cases per 100,000 people 1.
-Of this about 70% cases are idiopathic.
+Retroperitoneal fibrosis in general is an uncommon condition with an estimated incidence of about 1.38 cases per 100,000 people 1; of these ~70% cases are idiopathic.

-This inflammatory pathology is thought to arise as an autoimmune response to ceroid which leaks out of the atherosclerotic plaques and causing vasculitis.
-It is seen in association with other autoimmune processes, suggesting possibility of an autoimmune underlying pathology.
+This inflammatory pathology is thought to arise as an autoimmune response to ceroid which leaks out of the atherosclerotic plaques and causes vasculitis.
+It is seen in association with other autoimmune processes, suggesting the possibility of an underlying autoimmune pathology.

 Reported associations include

 - primary biliary cirrhosis

 - polyarteritis nodosa

 - systemic lupus erythematosus (SLE)

 Contrast enhancing fibrosis encompassing the retroperitoneal structures causing ureteric and vascular obstruction and displacement is seen with no other demonstrable alternative conditions or malignancy.

 Management and prognosis